 Use a substrate that helps trap moisture.
 A good substrate will help keep their enclosure humidified.

 Cypress mulch combined with sand and soil can be a great choice.
 They will absorb moisture and don’t pack down very hard so that your lizard can dig.

 Caiman Lizards have specific needs when it comes to temperature and humidity.
 They are semi-aquatic lizards that need both a warm and moist climate.

-The temperature in the basking area should be kept between 100°F and 105°F while the rest of the enclosure should be kept between 80°F to 90°F. At night the temperature should never fall below 75°F.
+The temperature in their basking area should be kept between 100°F and 105°F while the rest of the enclosure should be kept between 80°F to 90°F. At night the temperature should never fall below 75°F.

 A halogen lamp can be used to create a basking area.
-The halogen bulb will help to supply both heat and light inside the enclosure.
+The halogen bulb will help supply both heat and light inside the enclosure.

 A normal 12-hour day and night cycle should be kept inside their enclosure.
 Timers connected to the lighting are the easiest way to create a day and night cycle.
 Normal bulbs can be used to light the enclosure with other lights or equipment for heat.
 If you have added a halogen bulb as a heating source, then a separate lighting source will not be needed.
 Depending on your lighting setup you may need UV bulbs as well.

 Halogen bulbs can supply heat and light but they cannot supply UV light to your lizard.
 UV lighting is important for reptiles to absorb calcium and regulate Vitamin D3.
 A normal full spectrum (UVA & UVB) UV light bulb can be used to give the UV as well as light the enclosure.
 UV bulbs should be replaced every 6 months because they tend to lose their intensity after a few months.